Swarovski 65-mm HD Scopes

 Swarovski recently released what they boldly call the “next generation” of their

 excellent 65-mm spotting scope.
-Swarovski makes a lot of 65-mm scopes what with
+Swarovski makes a number of 65-mm scopes including

 In reviewing the Swarovski 65 HD scopes, we did what we usually do.
 We tell our